learnk8s/learnk8s.io/src/persistent-connections/content.md

 It is.

-There is a single connection open, and iptables rule were invocated the first time.
+There is a single TCP connection open, and iptables rule were invocated the first time.

 One of the three Pods was selected as the destination.

-Since all subsequent requests are channelled through the same connection, iptables isn't invoked anymore.
+Since all subsequent requests are channelled through the same TCP connection, [iptables isn't invoked anymore.](https://scalingo.com/blog/iptables#load-balancing)

 ```slideshow
 {